Explains your rights if you are having treatment in hospital as a voluntary patient.

 If you are in Wales, you also have the legal right to an Independent Mental Health Advocate (IMHA) if you are a 'qualifying informal (voluntary) patient'.
 See our legal page on IMHAS in Wales for more information.

-But in England you don't have a legal right to an IMHA as a voluntary patient unless certain treatments are being considered for you, such as electroconvulsive therapy (ECT) or neurosurgery.
+But in England you don't have a legal right to an IMHA as an informal patient unless certain treatments are being considered for you, such as electroconvulsive therapy (ECT) or neurosurgery.
 See our legal page on IMHAS in England for more information.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.